Service-Learning Course Offerings

 Field placement in community-based, human services, and civic organizations and governmental agencies.
 Offered for undergraduate credit only.

 AFS 5991: Field Work in the Black Community

-Credits: 2-4 (Honors students must register for three or four credits.)
+Credits: 2-4 (Honors students must register for 3 or 4 credits)

 Professors: Dale Thomas & Marcella Verdun

 Earn 2 to 4 Honors credits while teaching reading skills to children in kindergarten through second grade who need additional help in Detroit Public Schools.
 Detroit Fellows work three (earns 2 credits), five (earns 3 credits) or seven (earns 4 credits) hours per week at their assigned school.
 The schedule is established by you based on your availability and the number of credits for which you sign up.
 Tutors work during regularly scheduled school hours: 7:30 a.m. to 3:30 p.m.

 This course is intended to introduce you to the field of sociology.
 In this class, you will be exposed to the general ideas, concepts, theoretical perspectives, and research methods within the field of sociology.
 The underlying objective of this course is to help you develop a sociological imagination that will foster an enhanced awareness concerning the effects that social forces have on your lives and the lives of your fellow human beings.
 As part of Wayne State's community engagement initiative, this course will also require you to complete 25 hours of service-learning in a community agency that deals in some way with social inequality.
 The service-learning knowledge via books by experientially learning about social inequalities as they are manifested in the everyday lives of others in your community.
 Further, you will have the opportunity to apply your knowledge of social stratification by actively participating in efforts to ameliorate or otherwise cope with the consequences of inequities.

 SW 1010: Introduction to Social Work and Social Welfare